Academic Support

 Information Technology Services (ITS) offers numerous technology and computing solutions in support of University of Louisville’s teaching, research and service missions.
 Serving students, faculty and staff, ITS maintains campus wired and wireless networks and delivers enterprise administrative and academic applications.
 More information concerning ITS can be found at louisville.edu/its.

 Everyone in the UofL community has an Microsoft Outlook university email as part of an entire Windows Office365 system.
 Enrolled students have options for online and downloadable O365 (on up to 5 devices – phone, tablet, laptop or desktop) including applications such as Outlook, Word, PowerPoint, Excel, Teams and more plus 50GB of OneDrive storage.
-See outlook.office365.com or louisville.edu/email for email information and login.microsoftonline.com for more about O365 accounts.
+See outlook.office365.com for details and login.microsoftonline.com for more about O365 accounts.
+To claim your email account or change your password to all UofL systems, you must do so through our Identity Management System at identity.louisville.edu.
+Find more info on how to claim your account in our knowledge base article.

 ITS maintains the university’s extensive networking, including a 200 gigabit campus backbone network and a high-speed intercampus fiber network.
 Wireless service is universally available for University of Louisville students, faculty and staff and guests across all campuses.
 Eduroam is our preferred wi-fi but we ask that you use our on-boarding application (uofl.edu/setupwireless) to access best options for secure wireless.